ExpressVPN Pros & Cons

 How to Change Settings in ExpressVPN

-Even the advanced security options are explained in plain and easily-understood language, so you’ll never make changes without knowing exactly what you’re doing.
+You can also customize your experience by adjusting the advanced settings in each app.
+These are labeled and explained in plain language, so you’ll know exactly what you’re doing.

-When you click on the server you currently have selected, a second window with a server list will pop up alongside it.
-Be sure not to miss the two tabs at the top: ‘Recommended’ is selected by default, but it doesn’t reveal the whole list to you.
-Be sure to click ‘All Locations’ to see the full list (or use the search bar to find a specific choice).
+Click on the server you have selected, and a second window with a server list will open next to it.
+Don’t miss the two tabs at the top: ‘Recommended’ is selected by default, but it doesn’t reveal the whole server list.
+Click ‘All Locations’ to see the full list, or use the search bar to find a specific location.

-If you’re a Mac user then you’re in luck – ExpressVPN’s MacOS app is practically identical to the Windows version.
-We’ve found that lots of VPN providers tend to put out a sub-par Mac app when compared to the flagship Windows app, but that’s not the case here.
+ExpressVPN’s MacOS app is practically identical to the Windows version.
+Many VPN providers release subpar Mac apps compared to their flagship Windows app, but that’s not the case here.

 ExpressVPN for iPhone and iPad is even more simplified than the desktop version.

-It looks largely the same, however once you dive into the settings menu you’ll notice that there’s not really anything there.
+It looks largely the same, however once you dive into the settings menu you’ll notice there’s not much there.

-You have the option to choose between OpenVPN and IKEv2 protocols, a toggle for whether or not the VPN automatically reconnects if it loses connection, and a button to reinstall the VPN configuration if the app should stop working for any reason.
+You have the option to choose between OpenVPN and IKEv2 protocols, and a toggle for whether or not the VPN automatically reconnects if it loses connection.
+There’s also a button to reset the VPN configuration if the app stops working.

-It’s obvious that ExpressVPN has decided to make its app a more streamlined and lightweight experience on mobile, but it would be nice for some of the extra features present on desktop to have made the leap across to iPhone.
+It’s obvious ExpressVPN decided to make its iOS app more streamlined and lightweight for mobile.
+But, it would be good to see some of the desktop features on the iOS app, too.
+The kill switch is the most notable absence of all.

-As we alluded to above, the main difference is the inclusion of a kill switch.
-With this feature enabled, you can use your smartphone safely with the confidence that your IP address will remain protected if your VPN connection drops.
+The main difference is the inclusion of a kill switch.
+With this feature enabled, you can use your smartphone safely with the confidence that your IP address will remain hidden if your VPN connection ever drops.

-You’ll find the kill switch at Settings > Network Protection > Block internet when unable to connect or reconnect to VPN.
+You’ll find the kill switch under Settings > Network Protection > Block internet when unable to connect or reconnect to VPN.

 |24/7 Live chat support||Yes|

-ExpressVPN’s helpful 24/7 live chat is the best in class.
-It means that if you ever have a problem, you’ll be back up and running as quickly as possible.
-There’s also a huge range of support guides, FAQs, video tutorials, and troubleshooting options available on the support website.
+ExpressVPN’s helpful 24/7 live chat support is exemplary.
+If you ever have a problem, you’ll be back up and running as quickly as possible.

-ExpressVPN really is one of the most customer-focused VPN services we’ve reviewed, and the support team makes sure to keep you happy both before and after you’ve become a customer.
+Its support team is friendly and makes sure to keep you happy both before and after you’ve become a customer.